by Andrea M. Darcy

 Anger involves outrage followed by action, as you decide how best to handle your situation.

-Bitterness can feel worse than anger because it involves feeling helpless.
-Referred to as ’embitterment’ in psychology circles, bitterness happens when you feel there is no action left to take because everything is out of your control.
+Bitterness can feel worse than anger because we are left feeling helpless.
+Referred to as ’embitterment’ in psychology circles, bitterness happens when you feel there is no action left to take, because everything is out of your control.

-Is overcoming bitterness worth the effort?
-Bitterness not only causes symptoms of trauma like sleeplessness, fatigue, and lack of libido, it can in the long term lead to low self-confidence, negative personality shifts, and an inability to have a healthy relationship.
-So it’s worth looking at.
+Bitterness not only causes symptoms of trauma like sleeplessness, fatigue, and lack of libido.
+It can also in the long-term lead to low self-confidence, negative personality shifts, and an inability to have a healthy relationship.

 [For more on the symptoms and effects of bitterness, read our article on “Why Bitterness is a Real Psychological Concern.”]